The case of Lindsey Goldrick Dean v. Paul Curran and Curran Consulting Ltd. in more detail

 During parts of the period of harassment Paul Curran worked abroad, including in Saudi Arabia, France, Switzerland and Germany.

-Sometime in October 2004, his victim, Lindsey Goldrick Dean became acquainted with the Paul Curran through the Guardian newspaper’s dating website, Soulmates.
+Sometime in October 2004, his victim, Lindsey Goldrick Dean became acquainted with Paul Curran through the Guardian newspaper’s dating website, Soulmates.

 Between that date and about February 2005, they met 4 times before Mrs. Goldrick Dean told Paul Curran that she wanted to end their relationship.